Across Eternity: Book 4 - Cover

 “Are you two all right?”
 Aithorn asked as the elves lowered themselves down.

-“We’ll live,” Noah replied as he produced a sphere of light.
+“We’ll live,” Noah replied before producing a sphere of light.
 Up above, he could hear the howling of the goblins, pacing around the opening to the crevasse.
-“This doesn’t seem to be a trap, but it doesn’t look like they’re going to let us climb out of here.”
+“It doesn’t seem they want to want to follow us down here.”

 “From the echo, this ravine seems to go for quite a distance,” said Valia.
 “With any luck, we’ll find a path to the castle.”